Insect Queen and Her Other Super-Powers

 At the end of her high school years, the Insect Queen shared one more adventure with the Legion, when they ventured back to the 20th century to investigate why Superboy had lost his memories.
 (Legion of Super-Heroes v.2 #282)

-- She pretended to be Cleopatra when she thought that Superboy was enamored of the ancient queen.
-(Adventure Comics #183)
+- She pretended to be Cleopatra when she thought that Superboy was enamored of the ancient queen (Adventure Comics #183, Dec.
+1952).

-- Sky Girl, the "Girl of Steel," got her powers from an ancient belt.
+- Five years before Superman's cousin came to Earth, Lana was Sky Girl, the "Girl of Steel."
+She got real powers from an ancient belt.
 It imbued Lana with flight, invulnerability and strength.
 But Superboy discovered these powers weren't what they seemed and feared that her enemies would figure out ways to exploit that.
-He convinced her to destroy it.
-(Adventure Comics #189)
+He convinced her to destroy it (Adventure Comics #189, June 1953).

-- In the 30th century, Nylor Truggs stole the legendary H-Dial and museum.
-He used it to escape to the 20th Century, where he conscripted Clark Kent's friends and transformed them all into super-villains for an hour.
-Lana became the Wisp.
-(New Adventures of Superboy #50)
+- In the 30th century, Nylor Truggs stole the legendary H-Dial and museum and escaped to the 20th Century.
+He conscripted Clark Kent's friends and used the Dial transformed them all into super-villains for an hour.
+Lana was temporarily transformed into the Wisp (New Adventures of Superboy #50, Feb.
+1984).

 By the time she left Smallville for college, Lana had yet to learn Superboy's greatest secret.
 And despite the frequent label of "Superboy's girl friend," no romance ever truly blossomed between the two.
 Lana said goodbye to Clark when he left Smallville; she had decided to attend Metropolis University but he was still undecided.
 (Superman #359) He visited her there — when Superboy also announced that he was relocating to Metropolis. (#365-366)

 ??
 Lois met the adult Lana , Superbly’s former girl friend wasn’t yet making a play for Superman, however.
 (Superman #68)